CrazyFedde/docs/configuration.md

  4. Now that the **YouTube Data API** is enabled we'll have to setup some *credentials* for the application, click on the **Create credentials** button in the top right of the page, you'll be geeted with a few options, for the `Where will you be calling the API from?` field you can select the **Web browser (Javascript)** option, make sure you check **Public data** for the `What data will you be accessing?` option, once you've done that you can create your credentials.
  5. You should now have your API key, you can copy that into the `config.json` file and use all of YouTubes features.

-#### API.AI
+#### DialogFlow

-[API.AI](https://api.ai/) is a really cool service that provides you with "AI Agents" that can process text and voice and allows you to setup your own rules for different input, Ava uses a custom public agent that allows users to ask Discord related questions and data being used live, you can find all the AI intent handlers in [github.com/AvaIre/AvaIre/tree/master/app/services/ai/intents](https://github.com/AvaIre/AvaIre/tree/master/app/services/ai/intents), if you're using the smalltalk agent from [api.ai](https://api.ai/) the response will skip the intend handles and just be sent back directly to the user.
-If you don't already have a [api.ai](https://api.ai/) token you can create a simple AI agent in minutes by following these steps.
+[DialogFlow](https://dialogflow.com/) is a really cool service that provides you with "AI Agents" that can process text and voice and allows you to setup your own rules for different input, Ava uses a custom agent that allows users to ask Discord related questions and data being used live.
+If you don't already have a [DialogFlow](https://dialogflow.com/) token you can create a simple AI agent in minutes by following these steps.

- 1. Head over to [api.ai](https://api.ai/) and signup using your email or google account, once you're logged in you can create a new AI agent.
+ 1. Head over to [DialogFlow](https://dialogflow.com/) and signup using your email or google account, once you're logged in you can create a new AI agent.
- 2. When creating the new agent you can either make a public or private agent, if the agient is public other people will be able to use your agent for their own projects.
+ 2. When creating the new agent you can either make a public or private agent, if the agent is public other people will be able to use your agent for their own projects.
- 3. Setup a AI agent name and description, you can also start adding some sample data and select that language you want the bot to use, once you're done click the **Save** button in the top right.
+ 3. Setup an AI agent name and description, you can also start adding some sample data and select the language you want the bot to use, once you're done click the **Save** button in the top right.
  4. Now that your agent is created you can start making some custom intents or enabled prebuilt agents.
- 5. Once you're done adding intents you can head over to your agents settings in the top left, there you'll find your **Client access token**, you can copy that into the `config.json` file, the AI feature for Ava will now use your custom agent!
+ 5. Once you're done adding intents you can head over to your agents settings in the top left, there you'll find your **Client access token**, you can copy that into the `config.yml` file, the AI feature for Ava will now use your custom agent!

+If you want to use the same AI agent Ava uses you can find it on github at: https://github.com/avaire/agent